loriaJ/alphastableNNet/README.md

-# Posterior Inference on Infinite Width Limits of Neural Networks under Weights with Unbounded Variance
+# Posterior Inference on Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance

-**"Posterior Inference on Infinite Width Limits of Neural Networks under Weights with Unbounded Variance" Authors: Jorge Loría, Anindya Bhadra.**
+**"Posterior Inference on Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance" Authors: Jorge Loría, Anindya Bhadra.**
 Preprint: []()

 The functions to replicate the simulations are in the files:
--
+- `run_simulations.R`

 These are used several times, using bash calls, to perform the simulations shown in the preprint.

-The main functions to run the prediction are in: `qmat_modif.R`.
+The main functions to run the prediction are in: `qmat_functions.R`.
 Specifically, the main function to use is: `sample_2d`.
 This function takes 3 required parameters:

 - `x`: the observed locations matrix,
 - `y`: the observed responses,